Alfresco/docs-alfresco/insight-engine/latest/config/filtered/index.md

 **isEnabled** - Specifies if the filter is enabled for inclusion on the search results page.
 Disabled filters are not displayed.
 Only the filters you create via the Share console can be deleted; default filters must be disabled to hide them.

 > **Note:** You cannot delete or modify any of the default filters, however you can disable them.
-To define your own custom filters, see [Defining custom search filters using configuration file](../tasks/filtered-search-custom.md).
+To define your own custom filters, see [Defining custom search filters]({% link insight-engine/latest/config/custom.md %}).